Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Introduction

-To address the interference between prefill and decode phases, DistServe \cite{zhongDistServeDisaggregatingPrefill2024} assigns these phases to separate instances, eliminating phase interference while enabling independent optimization of resource allocation and parallelization strategies for each phase.
-Splitwise \cite{patelSplitwiseEfficientGenerative2024} further explores both homogeneous and heterogeneous cluster deployments to optimize cost-efficiency and throughput.
-To further improve scheduling in disaggregated architecture, TetriInfer~\cite{huInferenceInterferenceDisaggregate2024} designs a two-level scheduling algorithm that performs request scheduling based on resource utilization prediction to prevent decode scheduling hotspots.
-Meanwhile, Mooncake \cite{qinMooncakeTradingMore2025} and MemServe \cite{huMemServeContextCaching2024} enhance serving performance through distributed KV cache storage pools, enabling cache reuse across requests.
-While disaggregation resolves phase interference, a key challenge remains: properly configuring the ratio between two distinct prefill workers and decode workers to maximize goodput.
+To address the interference between prefill and decode phases, DistServe~\cite{zhongDistServeDisaggregatingPrefill2024} assigns these phases to separate instances, eliminating phase interference while enabling independent optimization of parallelization strategies for each phase.
+Splitwise~\cite{patelSplitwiseEfficientGenerative2024} further explores both homogeneous and heterogeneous cluster deployments to optimize cost-efficiency and throughput.
+ShuffleInfer~\cite{huShuffleInferDisaggregateLLM2025} designs a two-level scheduling algorithm based on resource utilization prediction to prevent decode scheduling hotspots.
+While disaggregation resolves phase interference, a key challenge remains: properly configuring the ratio between prefill and decode workers to maximize goodput.
 Improper configuration ratio can lead to severe performance degradation~\cite{qinMooncakeTradingMore2025}.